aws-amplify/amplify-js/CONTRIBUTING.md

 - Every merge into the `master` ends up as `unstable` package in the npm
 - The core team will cut a release out to `stable` from `unstable` bi-weekly

+## Finding contributions to work on

+Looking at the existing issues is a great way to find something to contribute on.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/aws-amplify/amplify-ios/labels/help%20wanted) or ['good first issue'](https://github.com/aws-amplify/amplify-ios/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) is a great place to start.

+You could also contribute by reporting bugs, reproduction of bugs with sample code, documentation and test improvements.

 ## Related Repositories

 The Amplify Framework runs on Android, iOS, and numerous JavaScript-based web platforms.
 T